Particular/docs.particular.net/nservicebus/messaging/non-durable-messaging.md

 Relaxes message delivery guarantees in order to achieve better performance.

-WARN: This makes you sustainable to message loss during server crashes and restarts.
+WARNING: This makes you sustainable to message loss during server crashes and restarts.

 ## Enabling non-durable messaging